-Two numbers in Grammar- Singular and Plural
+Two Numbers in Grammar- Singular and Plural

-Number in Grammar is also called grammatical number.
+In Grammar, the number is also called grammatical number.

 Examples of Singular Number-

-In our daily life we refer nouns, pronouns, adjectives and verbs.
+In our daily life, we refer nouns, pronouns, adjectives and verbs.

-Sometimes we refer those as a single.
+Sometimes we refer to those as a single.

 - Noun– boy, cat, girl, woman, notebook